Gareth Jones (journalist): Soviet Union

 By 1932, Jones had been to the Soviet Union twice, for three weeks in the summer of 1930 and for a month in the summer of 1931.
-He had reported the findings of each trip in his published journalism, including three articles titled "The Two Russias" he published anonymously in The Times in 1930, and three increasingly explicit articles, also anonymous, titled "The Real Russia" in The Times in October 1931, which reported the starvation of peasants in Soviet Ukraine and Southern Russia.
+He had reported the findings of each trip in his published articles, including three articles titled "The Two Russias" he published anonymously in The Times in 1930, and three increasingly explicit articles, also anonymous, titled "The Real Russia" in The Times in October 1931, which reported on starvation among Russian peasants along the Volga River and German colonists near Dnieperstroy in Soviet Ukraine.

-In March 1933, he visited the Soviet Union for a third time and on 10 March travelled to the Ukrainian SSR, due to an invitation from Oscar Ehrt, Vice Consul at the German Consulate in Kharkov.
+In March 1933, he travelled to the Soviet Union for a third time.
+On 10th March, he left Moscow for the Russian Black Earth District, south of Belogorod, and the Kharkov district of the Ukrainian SSR, on a journey made possible by an invitation from Oscar Ehrt, Vice Consul at the German Consulate in Kharkov.
 The Vice Consul's son, Adolf Ehrt, was a leading Nazi propagandist who became head of Goebbels’ Anti-Komintern agency.
 Jones got off the train 40 miles before his declared destination and walked across the border from the Russian SFSR.
-As he walked he kept diaries of the man-made starvation he witnessed.
-On his return to Berlin on 29 March, he issued his press release, which was published by many newspapers, including The Manchester Guardian and the New York Evening Post:
+As he walked he kept diaries of the starvation he witnessed.
+On his return to Berlin on 29 March, he issued a press release, which was published by many newspapers, including The Manchester Guardian and the New York Evening Post:

 I walked along through villages and twelve collective farms.
 Everywhere was the cry, 'There is no bread.
 We are dying'.
 This cry came from every part of Russia, from the Volga, Siberia, White Russia, the North Caucasus, and Central Asia.
 I tramped through the black earth region because that was once the richest farmland in Russia and because the correspondents have been forbidden to go there to see for themselves what is happening.

 In the train a Communist denied to me that there was a famine.
 I flung a crust of bread, which I had been eating from my own supply, into a spittoon.
 A peasant fellow-passenger fished it out and ravenously ate it.
 I threw an orange peel into the spittoon, and the peasant again grabbed it and devoured it.
 The Communist subsided.
 I stayed overnight in a village where there used to be two hundred oxen and where there are now six.
 The peasants were eating the cattle fodder and had only a month's supply left.
 They told me that many had already died of hunger.
 Two soldiers came to arrest a thief.
 They warned me against travel by night, as there were too many 'starving', desperate men.